partageit/vegetables/documentation/templates.md

 ## What is a template?

-Templates are HTML files including CSS and JavaScript, with [Mustache](https://github.com/janl/mustache.js) tags.
+Templates are HTML files including CSS and JavaScript, with [Handlebars](http://handlebarsjs.com/) tags.

-As Mustache is quite simple, writing templates is really easy.
+As Handlebars is quite simple, writing templates is really easy.

+If you don't know [Handlebars](http://handlebarsjs.com/), you should read the documentation, as it is the base of Vegetables template writing.

-A template is used as a frame to include you content.
+A template is used as a frame to include your content.
 And you can create your own frames!

 ## How?